Bantu peoples of South Africa: Cape Frontier Wars

-In 1877 the ninth of the Cape frontier war happened, known as the "Fengu-Gcaleka War", and also the "Ngcayechibi's War" — the name stemming from a headman whose feast was where the initial fight occurred that traces from the conflicts of this war.
+In 1877 the ninth and final frontier war, the "Fengu-Gcaleka War" (also called "Ngcayechibi's War"), broke out between the Gcaleka Xhosa and the Cape Colony's Fengu allies.

 Creation of the Zulu Kingdom

-Before the early 19th century the indigenous population composition in KwaZulu-Natal region was primarily by many different, largely Nguni-speaking clans and influenced by the two powers of the Mthethwa and the Ndwandwe.
-In 1816, Shaka acceded to the Zulu throne (at that stage the Zulu was merely one of the many clans).
-Within a relatively short period of time he had conquered his neighbouring clans and had forged the Zulu into the most important ally of the large Mthethwa clan, which was in competition with the Ndwandwe clan for domination of the northern part of modern-day KwaZulu-Natal.
+Before the early 19th century the indigenous population of KwaZulu-Natal comprised many largely Nguni-speaking clans, under the influence of the two powers of the Mthethwa and the Ndwandwe.
+In 1816 Shaka acceded to the Zulu throne, at that stage one of many clans, and within a short period conquered neighbouring clans and forged the Zulu into the principal ally of the Mthethwa, who were in competition with the Ndwandwe for dominance of the northern part of modern KwaZulu-Natal.